tsinghua-fib-lab/Awesome-Embodied-World-Model/README.md

 # Awesome-Embodied-World-Model
-Awesome paper list and repos of the paper "A comprehensive survey of embodied world models".
+Awesome paper list and repos of the paper "A survey of embodied world models".

 ## Architectures of Embodied World Models